Reviews, Best Prices, Comparisons, Expert Buying Guides

 What is Safe Mode?

-Safe Mode is essentially a stripped-down version of the Android operating system that runs only the default applications and services.
-When your Samsung Galaxy S4 is in Safe Mode, it disables all user-installed apps, which helps in pinpointing the cause of the issues you are experiencing.
-If your phone runs smoothly in Safe Mode, it is likely that one or more of the third-party apps you have installed is causing the problem.
+Safe Mode is like a bare-bones version of the Android operating system that operates on only the default applications and services.
+All user-installed apps are disabled when your Samsung Galaxy S4 is in Safe Mode, which actually helps to identify the cause of the problems you are having.
+If your phone operates without any issues in Safe Mode, it is more or less certain that one or more of the third-party apps you have installed is the culprit.

-How to Enter Safe Mode on Samsung Galaxy S4
+How to Activate Safe Mode on Samsung Galaxy S4

-1. Turn Off Your Device: Press and hold the Power button until the Power menu appears, then tap “Power off” to turn off your device.
+Turn Off Your Device: Press the Power button and hold it until you see the Power menu.
+Then tap “Power off” and your device will be turned off.

-2. Restart Your Device: Press and hold the Power button to turn your device back on.
+Restart Your Device: Press the Power button and hold it to turn your device back on.

-3. Activate Safe Mode: As soon as you see the Samsung logo during startup, press and hold the Volume Down button.
-Keep holding it until the device finishes restarting.
+Activate Safe Mode: As soon as the Samsung logo appears, press the Volume Down button and hold it down until the device is finished restarting.

-4. Confirm Safe Mode: Once your device has restarted, you should see “Safe Mode” displayed at the bottom-left corner of the screen.
+Confirm Safe Mode: When your device has restarted, “Safe Mode” should be visible in the bottom left corner of the screen.

 How to Exit Safe Mode on Samsung Galaxy S4

-1. Restart Your Device: Press and hold the Power button until the Power menu appears.
+Restart Your Device: Hold down the Power button until the Power menu comes up.

-2. Select Restart: Tap “Restart” to reboot your device.
-Your Samsung Galaxy S4 will start up in normal mode.
+Select Restart: Press “Restart” to turn your device off and then back on.
+Your Samsung Galaxy S4 will boot up in standard mode.

-3. Verify Exit: Ensure that “Safe Mode” is no longer displayed at the bottom-left corner of the screen.
+Verify Exit: Check that the term “Safe Mode” is not visible anymore at the bottom-left of the screen.

 Troubleshooting Common Issues with Safe Mode